grebnafets/jsevil/README.txt

-This is a simple a goofy toy project that does bad things but is still so cheese that I can't bring my self to do the right thing and drop it.
+This is a simple a goofy toy project that does "bad" things* but is still so cheese that I can't bring my self to do the right thing and drop it.

 Origionally I just wanted to be able to develop random stuff in javaScript